YinHK-gameDev/unity-learn/scripting cheestsheet/README.md

 go to `Edit` > `Project Settings` > `Player`, open the Other Settings panel, then click on the Managed Stripping Level dropdown and select a stripping level.

+The Unity build process uses a tool called the Unity linker to strip managed code.
+The Unity linker is a version of the IL Linker customized to work with Unity.

 https://docs.unity3d.com/Manual/ManagedCodeStripping.html